 APICS (2017).
 Supply Chain Operations Reference Model SCOR®, (Version 12.0).
 Chicago, IL: APICS

 Jeffrey Miller, P.E., CPIM, SCOR-P, CS&OP leads the coaching, education and training for the DMSCA supplier development and supply chain performance excellence certification system called Corporate Mentoring Program (CMP).
 He is also founder and managing principal of Productivity Engineering Services LLC – a professional industrial engineering and operations management consultancy driving business performance improvement for clients.
-Miller has more than twenty-five years’ experience helping companies of all sizes in a variety of industries including automotive, outdoor power products, bicycle, industrial machinery and heavy equipment, helicopter, consumer goods, distribution/logistics, and general manufacturing/industrial products, make their operations leaner and more productive.
+Miller has more than thirty years’ experience helping companies of all sizes in a variety of industries including automotive, outdoor power products, bicycle, industrial machinery and heavy equipment, helicopter, consumer goods, distribution/logistics, and general manufacturing/industrial products, make their operations leaner and more productive.

 He attended the University of Michigan where he earned both a Masters and a Bachelors of Science degree in Industrial and Systems Engineering.
 Miller is a registered Professional Engineer (P.E.) in Michigan.
 He has CPIM and SCOR-P certifications from the association for supply chain management (APICS), and CS&OP certification from the Sales and Operations Planning (S&OP) Institute and the USC Marshall Center for Global Supply Chain Management.
 Miller is also Certified in Lean Manufacturing by the University of Michigan College of Engineering Center for Professional Development.